markmo/markmo.github.io/_posts/2013-05-07-single-page-applications.md

 <h4>Cons:</h4>
 * Application development is more complex than a traditional request-response style of application.
 Additional considerations on a mobile device include memory management, modularisation, and code size.
-* Developers with skills in modular, full-application JavaScript development are comparatively rare compared to general web skills.
+* Developers with skills in modular, full-application JavaScript development are in short supply compared to general web skills.
 * Even taking into account that most smart phones use later versions Webkit, there is enough variation in screen size, browser compatibilty and the side effects of manufacturer-added "features" such as HTC Sense and Samsung TouchWiz